In order to understand employee engagement in your organization, you have to start by asking the right questions.

 How many questions should be included in an employee survey?

-An employee engagement survey typically covers a fairly broad range of topics (see examples below).
+An engagement survey typically covers a fairly broad range of topics (see examples below).
 Comprehensive questionnaires can cover the most important engagement topics with 35 to 50 questions.

 - 35-50 rating questions